KazumaProject/JapaneseKeyboard/README.md

 - Multi-functional: Packed with convenient features such as predictive conversion and flick input.

 If you're looking for a Japanese keyboard, "Sumire" is perfect for you.
 It delivers reliable performance even offline, supporting your typing experience.
 Download now and experience comfortable Japanese typing!

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.